FEBRUARY 10, 2023

 What Are the Growth Factors for Regtech Companies?

 Each entity has its own requirements, standards, and restrictions with tight deadlines.
-We aren’t even talking about the amounts of information.
+We aren’t even talking about the amount of information.
 For instance, the Dodd-Frank Act mentioned above totals more than 22000 pages, and the European MiFID II comprises approximately 30000 pages.
-On average, around 45 new regulatory-related papers are issued every week, thus challenging the financial firms.
+On average, around 45 new regulatory-related papers are issued every week, thus challenging financial firms.

 Regtech enables companies to avoid penalties.
 Banks paid over $300 billion fines after the 2008 crisis.
 One of the latest cases is the situation with Goldman Sachs and its $45 million fine for violating the MiFID regulation.

 All these complications and fallouts are projected to continue and only become more confusing and unsustainable.
-As the legal burden increases, business owners can no longer regard back-office automation of banking supervision and regulation as a ’nice to have’ feature, but see it as an integral part of their long-term strategy and ‘must-have’ functionality.
+As the legal burden increases, business owners can no longer regard back-office automation of banking supervision and regulation as a ’nice to have’ feature but see it as an integral part of their long-term strategy and ‘must-have’ functionality.

 Classification of Regtech Companies Based on Their Focus Areas

-Similar to the fintech disruption of the financial service industry, top regtech startups promise to disturb the regulatory domain by offering highly sophisticated solutions to the ever-increasing legal requirements in the banking sector.
+Like the fintech disruption of the financial service industry, top regtech startups promise to disturb the regulatory domain by offering highly sophisticated solutions to the ever-increasing legal requirements in the banking sector.
 Currently, the regtech market can be divided into five different segments, depending on the expertise of industry participants, including:

 #1 Regulatory reporting

 This category of regtech firms collects personal data from various sources within a company to draw up generic reports for asset management or compliance purposes.
 They’re mainly powered by big data analytics, cloud, and real-time reporting.
 Among the maturest regulatory reporting top regtech services companies are Vermeg, BearingPoint, CME Group, Sensiple, and others.